evelthon/udacity-full-stack-nanodegree/P4/README.md

 2. `getPreConferenceSessions`: List pre-conference sessions, that's sessions occuring before the main conference starts.

-Additionally we need to query for non-workshop sessions occuring before 19:00 The problem here is that ndb queries in app engine support multiple inequality filter as long as they are on the same property.
+Additionally we need to solve a query problem for non-workshop sessions occuring before 19:00.
+The problem here is that ndb queries in app engine support multiple inequality filter as long as they are on the same property.
 This is not the case here.
 A solution to this would be to use ndb/app engine to filter by one property, then filter that data by the second property natively in python.